How To Create A Sustainable Wellness Routine

 Be Consistent With Your Routine

-The most crucial thing in creating a sustainable wellness routine is to be consistent with the routine you create.
-As I mentioned in the last point, your wellness routine should be viewed as a part of your lifestyle, not something you are doing to lose weight for summer or get fit for a race or fitness event.
+The most crucial thing in creating a sustainable wellness routine is to be consistent with it.
+Your wellness routine should be a part of your lifestyle, not something you do to lose weight for summer or get fit for a race or fitness event.
 These things can be a great motivator when you start, but they won’t continue once the summer or events are over.

 Previous